emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

             ;
     }

-When implementing Base with a JavaScript object, overriding ``invoke`` is optional.
+When implementing ``Base`` with a JavaScript object, overriding ``invoke`` is optional.
 The special lambda binding for invoke is necessary to avoid infinite mutual recursion between the wrapper and JavaScript.

-Base Classes
+Base classes
 ------------

 .. code:: cpp